-For the breakthrough experiments, red fluorescent polystyrene latex microspheres (MS) of 1 ± 0.11 μm (Magsphere Inc., Pasadena, CA) were used as colloidal tracers.
-We used a suspension of 2.28 × 10^8 microspheres ml-1 in a solution of 0.025 M Br- (KBr).
-The water content of columns during breakthrough was close to saturation with an effective saturation of 0.92 ±0.03, and the flow boundary conditions were a constant flux at the upper boundary with a flow rate of ~10 ml hour-1 (5.1 mm hour-1) and a seepage face at the bottom.
-The flow rate was reduced in some columns (nos

-9, 10, 15 and 19) to avoid surface ponding resulting from the decrease in infiltration at late stages of the breakthrough (for further information, see Soto-Gómez et al. (2018)).
-Water and microsphere suspensions were distributed thoroughly dropwise at random points across the topsoil surface by a robotic arm attached to a dripper connected to a peristaltic pump (Minipuls III pump, Gilson Inc., Middleton, WI).
+For the breakthrough experiments, red fluorescent polystyrene latex microspheres (MS) of $1 \pm 0.11 \,\mu m$ (Magsphere Inc., Pasadena, CA, USA) were used as colloidal tracers.
+We used a suspension of $2.28 \times 10^8$ microspheres mL-1 in a solution of 0.025 M Br- (KBr).
+The water content of columns during breakthrough was close to saturation with an effective saturation of 0.92 ± 0.03, and the flow boundary conditions were a constant flux at the upper boundary with a flow rate of ~10 mL/hr (5.1 mm/hr) and a seepage face at the bottom.
+The flow rate was reduced in some columns (nos 9, 10, 15 and 19) to avoid surface ponding resulting from the decrease in infiltration at late stages of the breakthrough (for further information, see Soto-Gómez et al. (2018)).
+Water and microsphere suspensions were distributed dropwise at random points across the topsoil surface by a robotic arm attached to a dripper connected to a peristaltic pump (Minipuls III pump, Gilson Inc., Middleton, WI, USA).

 Before the breakthrough experiments, drip irrigation with deionized water (DW) was applied to the columns until the flow rate at the seepage face and turbidity of the outflow were undetectable.
-After reaching stable conditions, a pulse of the MS suspension was applied ($\approx 2-3$ pore volumes, PV), followed by 10 PV of MS-free DW.
-The volume of effluent collected (\approx 4-6 ml per tube) was determined by weighing, [Br-] was measured by automated colorimetry (van Staden et al. 2003) and the particle concentration was determined by fluorescence spectroscopy (Jasco Fluorescence Spectrometer, Jasco FP-750, Japan).
-The porosity and bulk density used in the flow calculations were determined from the soil columns after drying and after microsphere counting and pathway identification.
+After reaching stable conditions, a pulse

+FIGURE 2 Sample images of the microspheres (MS) pathway identification procedure: (a) detail of a slice of the pathway skeleton dilated (black), (b) crosssection of combined computed tomography (CT) pores and the fluorescent paths showing the pores not used by the MS (in black), the CT pore paths used by the MS connecting from top to bottom (in light blue) and paths used by MS, but not connecting the top to the bottom (in dark blue), (c) 3-D view of the MS pathway skeleton and (d) 3-D representation of the entire volume of the MS pathways of the MS suspension was applied ( $\approx 2-3$ pore volumes, PV), followed by 10 PV of MS-free DW.
+The volume of effluent collected ( $\approx 4-6$ mL per tube) was determined by weighing, Br- was measured by automated colorimetry (van Staden, Mulaudzi, & Stefan, 2003) and the particle concentration was determined by fluorescence spectroscopy (Jasco Fluorescence Spectrometer, Jasco FP-750, Tsukuba, Japan).
+The porosity and bulk density used in the flow calculations were determined from the soil columns after drying, and after microsphere counting and pathway identification.

-2.2.
-Microsphere counting and pathway identification
+2.2 | Microsphere counting and pathway identification